hanshsieh/DroidSlicer/doc/config.md

 The configuration file for the logging library [logback].

 **config/sensitive_behavior_signature.xml**
 This file define the sensitive behavior signatures for matching with the app.
 For the meaning of a sensitive behavior signature, see the paper.
-For the detail, see [here](sb_sig.html).
+For the details of this XML file, see [here](sb_sig.html).

 **config/android/apiXXX/**
 This directory contains the configuration files for Android api version XXX.